nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Resilient Decoding](https://github.com/airbnb/ResilientDecoding) - Makes your Decodable types resilient to errors and allows you to inspect those errors.
 - [Thingy](https://github.com/bojan/Thingy) - Modern device detection and querying library.
 - [Penguin](https://github.com/saeta/penguin) - Explore the ideas of data frames, accelerated compute, tables, data structures, and distributed data in Swift.
+- [CasePaths](https://github.com/pointfreeco/swift-case-paths) - Brings the power and ergonomics of key paths to enums.
+- [LoggingFormatAndPipe](https://github.com/Adorkable/swift-log-format-and-pipe) - Allows for formatting and redirecting log lines.

 ## Other (not lib)